-The apprentice wage scale is deemed adequate when, during the term of training, it averages 60% of the current journeyworker rate.
+An apprentice contract wage scale is deemed adequate when, during the term of training, it averages 60% of the current journeyworker rate or skilled wage rate.
+The apprentice contract shall provide for a graduated scale progressing in periods as approved by the department.
+(DWD 295.05)